 Caty: Richard Köhler, from Transgender Europe, was quoted saying: “Unfortunately, Dora is not a rare case, there is a systematic murdering of trans people in Turkey, some even call it a trans massacre.”
-Kaos GL and Pink Life LGBTT Associations in Ankara noted that many murderers of trans people are not found or judged with minimal punishments, often saying they were provoked in a “trans panic defense.”
+Kaos GL and Pink Life LGBTT Associations in Ankara noted that many murderers of trans people are not found or are sentenced to minimal punishment, often defending themselves by saying they were provoked in a “trans panic defense.”
 Can you comment on that?
 What is the status of trans people’s rights in Turkey?

 Regarding the rights status of trans people in Turkey, it is easy to say that we have no rights!
 There is no protection for us by law—no hate crimes legislation and no anti-discrimination code that covers trans people.
 Also, there is no constitutional protection.
 Violence is high, especially from the police, clients (as almost all of trans women are sex workers) and gangs.
 In many cases, perpetrators of violence (especially if they are the police) can operate with impunity.
 Courts are prejudiced.
 Access to many services, like education, employment other than sex work, health services, housing is very limited due to discrimination.
 Etc, etc, etc.

-Caty: I’m familiar with the transphobic phenomenon that forces many trans women into sex work because they aren’t accepted by employers in other industries (though in the US and Europe recently there has been a slow thawing effect which has finally allowed trans women some participation in “straight” professions.)
+Caty: I’m familiar with the transmisogynistic phenomenon that forces many trans women into sex work because they aren’t accepted by employers in other industries (though in the US and Europe recently there has been a slow thawing effect which has finally allowed trans women some participation in “straight” professions).
 Would you say this phenomenon is more pronounced in Turkey, and if so, why?

 Caty: On the 12th, a hundred plus people protested against transphobic and homophobic violence in Dora Oezer’s hometown.
 Why do you think the fact that being a sex worker made her even more vulnerable to violence has so far been ignored outside of the movement?